Towards the Worst-case Robustness of Large Language Models: Limitations

-\textbf{Limitation 2: Defending against expertise-based attacks.} The core principle of our defense is to transform out-of-distribution data back into in-distribution data, and its certified guarantees are effective only when the length of the adversarial suffix is limited.
+The core principle of smoothing-based defenses is to transform out-of-distribution data back into in-distribution data, and its certified guarantees are effective only when the length of the adversarial suffix is limited.
 However, expertise-based attacks, which utilize human-crafted prompts, often appear natural (i.e., have high likelihood) and are typically lengthy, rendering our theoretical guarantees less effective (see ICA in \cref{tab:black-box}).
 This issue could potentially be addressed by integrating our defense with existing heuristic defenses.

-\textbf{Limitation 3: High information-density data.} When applying DiffTextPure as a pre-processor for generative language models, a critical limitation is that the forward process has some probability of destroying important information, particularly in cases with high information density.
-This makes it challenging for the backward process to fully recover the original content.
-For example, in mathematical problems, if key numerical values are altered during the forward process, their recovery becomes impossible, as such values typically appear only once in the input text.
-In this case, DiffTextPure can only be used as a pre-processor for a detector, rather than a generator, since generators usually have a higher requirement for preserved information than detectors.